When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 Yeah.

-And those were the guys that I always laughed at and made fun of and thought were fake and were sold out shills to corporate America, which which they are.
+And those were the guys that I always laughed at and made fun of and thought were fake and were sold out shills to corporate America, which they are.

-And it's interesting because the name of the book isn't Democrat turned Republican Voter, right?
+And it's interesting because the name of the book isn't Democrat turned Republican voter, right?

 It's horrible.